 Vibrant: Each year the Festival creates millions of dollars in economic impact for our state; hires 213 seasonal workers, and generates 766 hotels stays.
 Of the Festival's 855 artists and speakers, 527 are from Connecticut.
 The Festival introduces audiences to the history, natural beauty and extraordinary cultural life of our region.
 In 2014, CNN named the Festival the top tourist destination in our state.
 The Festival and its community engagement programs bring vibrancy to our region socially and economically making it a more desirable place in which to live and work.

-Diversity that Reflects Our Region: The 2015 Festival was the most geographically, economically and ethnically diverse audience to date with participants from every Connecticut County, 28 U.S. states and 12 countries.
-In 2015, 38% of Festival attendees identified as persons of color.
+Diversity that Reflects Our Region: The 2016 Festival was the most geographically, economically and ethnically diverse audience to date with participants from every Connecticut County, 37 U.S. states and many countries.

 The Festival is uniquely positioned to create creative opportunities that add to the vitality and economic stability of our region.
 The majority of its programs are free.
 State and municipal officials recognize the impact of the Festival on our region’s cultural and economic vitality, and they have authorized significant public funding, but every year the Festival faces the possibility of this funding being reduced or eliminated.
 To achieve its goals and safeguard the future, the Festival must increase the total amount of contributed income.

 The Festival has built a working capital reserve, which gives it the ability to self-finance operations and occasionally fund deficits.
 In order to maintain this important flexibility, which gives it the ability to make financial commitments that secure artistic programs, the Festival must increase its reserve to $3 Million.
 Towards this end, the Festival launched the Fund for the Future Campaign: to increase the working capital reserve, fund artistic work, and make critical infrastructure improvements.
 We have nearly met our goal with over $2 Million in committed funds.